davidtwco/rfcs/text/0000-build-std.md

 Cargo and rustc support custom targets, defined in JSON files according to an unstable schema defined in the compiler.
-On nightly, users can dump the target-spec-json for an existing target using `--print target-spec-json`, which can be saved in a file, tweaked and used as the argument to `--target`.
+On nightly, users can dump the target-spec-json for an existing target using `--print target-spec-json`.
+This JSON can be saved in a file, tweaked and used as the argument to `--target` even on stable toolchains, though the Rust project does not officially support them and the JSON format is itself unstable.
 Custom targets do not have a pre-built standard library and so must use `-Zbuild-std`.
-Custom targets can have `restricted_std` set depending on their value of the "os" part of the triple, just as built-in targets.
+Custom targets may have `restricted_std` set depending on their `cfg` configuration options - generally speaking depending on how similar they are to builtin targets.

 ## Panic strategies
 [background-panic-strategies]: #panic-strategies